ELELAB/MAVISp/README.md

 3. you can install the requirements in the environment using `pip`:

 ```
-pip install pandas streamlit streamlit-aggrid
+pip install pandas streamlit streamlit-aggrid pyyaml
 ```

 ### Installing requirements using a conda Python environment

-1. if you have access to Anaconda or Miniconda (executable `conda`), you can create a virtual environment:
+1. if you have access to Anaconda or Miniconda (executable `conda`), you can use it to create a virtual environment:

 ```
-conda create -n MAVISp_env python==3.8 streamlit pandas
+conda create -n MAVISp_env python==3.8 streamlit pandas pyyaml
 ```

 2. then you can activate it: